jwmccltd/slideshow-with-text-transition/README.md

 # Usage

-Pass json encoded array to component, containing accessible path to image e.g<br><br>
+Pass json of options to component, containing accessible path to image e.g<br><br>
 Add text to add animated typing overlay on image<br>
 Add btn text for action button<br>
 Add link for button and target<br>